hypothesisbase/hb-ansible/README.md

 # hb-ansible
-Simple Enterprise Integration for Ansible
+Simple Enterprise Integration for Ansible from hypothesisbase.com/